humanlee1011/al-folio/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hi, I'm a year 4 Ph.D candidate in Sun Yat-sen University.
-I'm very lucky to be upervised by Pengfei Chen Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, I'm a year 4 Ph.D candidate in Sun Yat-sen University, advised by Pengfei Chen.
+I am currently a visiting student in University of NewCastle, advised by Hongyu Zhang.
+I obtained my Bachelor's degree in Sun Yat-sen University, where I worked with Zibin Zheng.

+My research interest focus on Cloud System Reliability, mainly focus on AIOps, ensuring the high availability and reliability of cloud systems, in particular:
+- Studying the failure mechanisms, understanding the whole life cycle of failures
+- data-driven Fault Diagnosis, exploring anomaly detection and fault localization methods using log, metrics, and traces data in cloud systems